venkatamamidibathula/CKA/README.md

 **To create a pod definition out a running pod : kubectl get pod <pod-name> --output=yaml > pod-definition.yaml**

+**Multi-Container Pods**

+Monolithic application is huge and hard to maintain.

+The application needs to be broken down to small micro-services that can be managed easily and scaled up.

+In a multi-container pod a webserver and log agent are placed in a single pod sothat the logs agent can collect logs sent by the webserver.

 ```yaml

 apiVersion: v1